 The Award recognises a school’s achievement in putting the United Nations Convention on the Rights of the Child into practice within the school and beyond.

-At Woodlands we are very proud to be Silver: Rights Aware
+At Woodlands we are very proud to be Gold: Rights Respecting

-- We are explicitly embedding the UN Convention on the Rights of the Child in our policy, practice and culture.
+- We have explicitly adopted a child rights approach based on the United Nations Convention on the Rights of the Child and have embedded it in our policy, practice and culture.

-- Children at Woodlands are beginning to see themselves as rights respecting global citizens and advocates for fairness and children’s rights, both locally and globally.
+- Children see themselves as rights respecting global citizens and are advocates for social justice, fairness and children’s rights at home and abroad.